sahilnb20/CareerCraft-AI-Resume-Analyzer/README.md

 ## ⚙️ **How to Run**

-1. Install dependencies:
+1. Install dependencies from requirements
-3. Open the provided local URL in your browser
+2. Open the project in VS code
+3. Then open App folder
+4. Run the App.py file using streamlit run App/App.py command
-4. Upload your resume and explore the analysis results
+5. Upload your resume and explore the analysis results

 ---